tasket/wyng-backup/README.md

 ### Tips & Caveats

+* Qubes users: If you're using Wyng to backup Qubes VMs, you probably want to use the Wyng wrapper made especially for Qubes, [wyng-util-qubes](https://github.com/tasket/wyng-util-qubes), which makes saving & restoring VM settings along with data easy!

 * LVM users: Wyng has an internal snapshot manager which creates snapshots of volumes in addition to any snapshots you may already have on your local storage system.